inabajunmr/azidp4j/docs/endpoint-implementations.md

 # Endpoint implementations

-AzIdP4J provide helper for authorization server and identity provider.
+AzIdP4J provides helpers for authorization server and identity provider.
 It means AzIdP4J doesn't provide HTTP endpoint directly.
-The documentations introduce what type of helper AzIdP4J provide and how to use.
+The documentation introduce what type of helper AzIdP4J provides and how to use.

 * [Authorization Request](#authorization-request)
 * [Token Request](#token-request)